 - Completing any other approved programs during their prison stays

 The amount of time prisoners could earn (known as “gain time”) would vary based on the severity of their offense, with some offenses being deemed so severe that they are not eligible for gain time.

 The Senate Appropriates Subcommittee on Criminal and Civil Justice voted 7-0 on April 8 to approve the measure.
 As of early May, the bill was awaiting further action in the legislature.
 If it becomes law, the measure is estimated to reduce prison costs by nearly $550 million over the next five years by reducing recidivism.

 Just as important, the bill would provide a meaningful way for people serving sentences to establish eligibility for early release, helping them reenter society and rebuild their reputations sooner.
 As criminal defense lawyers, we support this emphasis on rehabilitation and increased parole availability.

 At Largey Law Firm, we represent people in criminal matters throughout Central Florida.
-Please call our firm at 352-253-0456 or contact us online.
+Contact us online.
 We have offices in Tavares, Inverness and Clermont.